rapyuta-robotics/rapyuta-io-docs/hugo/content/2_getting-started/23_turtlesim_on_cloud.md

 {{< importpackage manifest="https://raw.githubusercontent.com/rapyuta-robotics/io_tutorials/feature/turtlesim-v2/io_turtlesim/manifests/turtle-world.json" >}}

-If you are interested in creating your own pacakges, refer to the [how to guide](/3_how-tos/33_software-development/333_create-packages/) and [deep dives](/5_deep-dives/52_software-development/525_package-internals/) on Packages.
+If you want to create your own pacakges, refer to the [how to guide](/3_how-tos/33_software-development/333_create-packages/) and [deep dives](/5_deep-dives/52_software-development/525_package-internals/) on Packages.

 > {{%expand "💡 Understand : Packages" %}}
 Packages are a way of defining components which need to be deployed together.

-The two packages imported above help us simulate a simple flat 2D world where multiple turtles can be spawned and moved.
+The two packages imported above help to simulate a simple flat 2D world where multiple turtles can be spawned and moved.

 **Turtle-World** provides the simulated world with simple rectangular walls.
 It also provides services to add and move one or more turtles.
 By default a single turtle is added to the world on staartup.